t17711/calculator/README.md

 ## Notes

 I did not know PHP before and had limited knowlege of HTML and css.
-So i had to learn those things fast to build this page.
-It seems most challanging stuff was gui.
+So I had to learn those things fast to build this page.
+It seems most challanging stuff was GUI.
 It was hard to exactly make it look like I wanted.